-Crawford finished the regular season with 27 tackles, including four sacks, and two passes defended in 16 games.
+Crawford finished the regular season with 34 tackles, five sacks, two passes defended and a forced fumble.

 |Year||Team||G||Fum||Lost||Fum Forced||Own Rec||Opp Rec||Yds||Tot Rec||TD|